ku-fpg/ku-fpg.github.io/software/wakarusa.md

 synthesis to VHDL to execution on FPGAS, and synthesis to C for execution on embedded controllers, including the Arduino and Raspberry Pi.
-The capabilities are provided via a plugin interface, and Wakarusa provides a resources-aware infrastructure for allowing staged development of remotely executable artifacts.
+The capabilities are provided via a plugin interface, and Wakarusa provides a resource-aware infrastructure for allowing staged development of remotely executable artifacts.